What is Fascia?

-There are many designations for different areas, topologies, and histologies within biological fabric.
-Traditionally, ‘fascia’ as a medical term applies only to certain sheets of fabric within the body – what we call the plantar fascia, for instance, is actually the plantar aponeurosis.
+‘Fascia’ has many designations for different areas, topologies, and histologies within our biological fabric.
+Traditionally, ‘fascia’ as a medical term applies only to certain dissectible bits of fabric within the body.
 Thoracolumbar fascia, the fascia lata, the pannicular fascia, the fascia profundis – these are recognized by science to be fascial sheets.

-However you define it, fascia is everywhere – top to toe, birth to death, micro to macro.
-The expanded definition emphasizes two elements:
+However you define it, fascia is everywhere – top to toe, birth to death, micro to macro. our expanded definition emphasizes two elements:

-2) it is our dissection method – analyzing the body by means of a blade – that separates, creates individual structures that we (not God) name.
-Therefore our western science way of understanding the body – cutting it into smaller and smaller parts – has led to great discoveries, but it tends to destroy important connections, and otherwise ignore the whole system responses of the collagenous net.
-Fascia is, in fact, our system of Biomechanical Regulation – just as our circulatory system is a chemical regulator and the nervous system is a timing regulator – and needs to be studied and treated as a system, not only as a series of parts.
+- it is our dissection method – analyzing the body by means of a blade – that separates, creates individual structures that we (not God) name.
+Therefore our western science way of understanding the body – cutting it into smaller and smaller parts – has led to great discoveries that inform physiotherapy and training today.
+At the same time, common dissection methods tend to destroy important connections, and otherwise ignore the whole system responses of the collagenous net.
+Fascia is, in fact, our system of Biomechanical Regulation – just as our circulatory system is a chemical regulator and the nervous system is a timing regulator – and needs to be studied and treated as a system, not just as a series of parts.

 Anatomy atlases and kinesiology texts tend to reduce us to Newtonian biomechanics of forces, vectors, and levers as if we we are manufactured from parts like a car or a computer.
 This is a very limited viewpoint that explains some behaviors of our system but obscures others.
 It is rapidly falling before Einstein’s Relativity (only 100 years late), fractal mathematics, synergetic systems theory, and tensegrity geometry as applied to biological systems.